ISSA Nutritionist Study Guide

 The epithelial tissue cells line the cavities of the body, so this is where the epithelial tissues are.

-Sheets of these cells form the epidermis layer of skin, and they also line the various tracts throughout the body
+Sheets of these cells form the epidermis layer of skin and line the various tracts throughout the body.

 These tissues may be defined by the types of epithelial cells within.
 They can be squamous, cuboidal, or columnar.